hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 5. Once a node has restarted with the key material and ledger id, the node will start accepting user transactions and building a new hashgraph, working towards consensus on round 1.
 It is now in post-genesis mode.
 6. If any pre-genesis nodes connects to the post-genesis node, the post-genesis node provides the pre-genesis node a copy of the tss key-material and ledger id.
 This is the only communication supported with pre-genesis nodes.
+A post genesis node can count or rate limit the number of times it has provided the key material to a pre-genesis node to prevent an intentional or unintentional denial of service attack.

 #### Startup for Existing Networks